Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

 ---------------------------------

-Program with Stitch counting seam is a sewing program that contains up to 25 stitch counting seams, each segments can be programmed with a maximum of 99 stitches.
+Program with Stitch counting seam is a sewing program that contains up to 25 stitch counting seams, each section can be programmed with a maximum of 99 stitches.

-The functions of the sewing program are divided into two areas: the global functions related to the sewing program and the local functions related to the seam segment.
+The functions of the sewing program are divided into two areas: the global functions related to the sewing program and the local functions related to the seam section.

-*Global functions*
+**Global functions**

 - Soft start

-*Local functions*
+**Local functions**

 - Number of stitches
-- Start/end backtack
+- Start/End backtack
 - Thread clamp
-- Thread trim
+- Thread trimmer
 - Needle position when sewing stops
-- Automatic elevation of sewing foot when sewing stops
+- Automatic sewing foot lift when sewing stops
-- Automatic elevation of sewing foot after thread trim(seam end)
+- Automatic sewing foot lift after thread trim(seam end)

-The seam segment whose stitch number is equal to 0 is considered as the end of the program.
-If the stitch number of the next segment is 0, the program will return to the first segment.
+The seam section with zero stitches in the middle section is considered as the end of the program.
+When the program reaches such a seam, it returns to the first section.

-After any seam section ends, if you step on the pedal :term:`POSITION -2`, the whole program will be ended.
+After any seam section ends, if you press the pedal full heelback(position -2), the whole program will be ended.
 If the thread trimming has not been executed at this time, the thread trimming will be executed and return to the first section, otherwise program will be directly returned to the first section.

 Program with W seam
 -------------------

-Program with W seam is a special sewing program, it has only one seam section, and there is no start/end tacking, the program will automatic complete when pedal 1 is stepped on.
+Program with W seam is a special sewing program, it has only one seam section, and there is no start/end backtack, the program will automatic complete when step the pedal forward.

-The segments is programmed as E, range 1~15.
-The stitches of first segment is defined as A, the stitches of second segment is defined as B, the stitches of other segments are defined as C(forward) and D(backward).
+The total number of sections is defined as E, range 1~15.
+The number of stitches in the first section is defined as A, the second section is defined as B, the third section is defined as C, and the remaining sections is D.

-When the program is finished, the pedal must be step back to 0 position and then be step forward to start the next sewing.
+When the program is finished, the pedal must be step back to position 0(neutral) and then be step forward to start the next sewing.

 Correction(Needle up/down)
 --------------------------